Church of Sant Llorenç de Morunys

 The Church of Sant Llorenç de Morunys is located inside the historical town centre and it is catalogued as a National Interest Place.

-The most important element in this church is the altarpiece of la Mare de Déu dels Colls, which was built between 1773 and 1784 by the sculptor Josep Pujol i Juhí.; This is considered one of the most important works of the catalan baroque art.
-In the church, there are also conserved a gothic altarpiece dedicated to the Holy Spirit, a baroque major altar and a renaissance church’s organ (both partially destroyed during the Spanish Civil War (1936-39)).
-Regarding the renaissance church’s organ, it present baroque modifications and a reform performed between 1830 and 1833.
+The most important element in this church is the altarpiece of la Mare de Déu dels Colls, which was built between 1773 and 1784 by the sculptor Josep Pujol i Juhí.
+This is considered one of the most important works of the catalan baroque art.
+In the church, there are also conserved the gothic altarpieces dedicated to Sant Miquel i Sant Joan Baptista (Saint Michel and Saint John the Baptist), and to the Holy Spirit, and also the main altar, baroque, and partially destroyed during the Spanish Civil War (1936-39).
+Lastly, there is the organ, baroque and with more than 2.000 tubes, which was remodeled during the year 1839 by Honorat Grinda.